-- 22. Some people believe that eating things like ... [that aren't food] is good for them.
+22. Some people believe that eating things like..........[that aren't food] is good for them.
 Do people in your family believe that?
 If yes: What do they believe?
-Is that the only reason why you've eaten things that aren't food in the past month?
-(Yes/No) - 23.
-DSM-5 Criterion D (Assessor uses judgement): Need to check in the case that an intellectual disability [SCREEN], autism spectrum disorder [SCREEN], schizophrenia [SCREEN], or pregnancy [SCREEN] is present, whether pica symptoms require additional clinical attention (see below for impairment).
+Is that the only reason why your child has eaten things that aren't food in the past month?
+(Yes/No)

+23. DSM-5 Criterion D (Assessor uses judgement): Need to check in the case that an intellectual disability [SCREEN], autism spectrum disorder [SCREEN], schizophrenia [SCREEN], or pregnancy

+[SCREEN] is present, whether pica symptoms require additional clinical attention (see below for impairment).
 Do pica symptoms require additional attention?
 (Yes/No)

-How old were you when you first started eating things that aren't food?
-Age of onset Pica: \\\\\
+How old was your child when he/she first started eating things that aren't food?

+Age of onset Pica:

-24. Over the past month, have you really, really wanted to eat things that aren't food?
-How much have you wanted to?
+24. Over the past month, has your child seemed to have cravings or a very strong desire to eat things that aren't food?

-- 0 No desire
+0 - No desire

-- 1 -
+1 -

-- 2 Mild desire
+2 - Mild desire

-- 3 -
+3 -

-- 4 Marked desire
+4 - Marked desire

-- 5
+5 -

-- 6 Extreme or uncontrollable desire (e.g., individual cannot be left unsupervised without engaging in pica behaviour)
+6 - Extreme or uncontrollable desire (e.g., individual cannot be left unsupervised without engaging in pica behaviour)

+Under 4s go straight to question 26 and rate 999 for 25

-- 25. Over the past month, have you eaten things that aren't food because you thought it might help you to lose weight or to eat less, by making you more full up and less hungry?
-(Yes/No)Note: Assessor uses this item to rule out weight/shape motivation for pica behaviour which might suggest AN or BN.
+25. Over the past month, has your child eaten things that aren't food because he/she thought it might decrease appetite or otherwise help control his/her shape or weight?
+(Yes/No) Note: Assessor uses this item to rule out eating disorder motivation for pica behaviour which might suggest AN or BN.

-- 26. Over the past month, have you eaten things that aren't food to try to hurt yourself, to make yourself sick, or to get special attention?
-(Yes/No)

-Note: Assessor uses this item to assess for self-harm motivation for pica behaviour.
+26. Over the past month, has your child eaten things that aren't food to try to harm himself/herself on purpose, to make himself/herself sick, or to get special attention?
+(Yes/No) Note: Assessor uses this item to assess for self-harm motivation for pica behaviour.

-27. Over the past month has eating things that aren't food made things difficult for you/made problems for you at home, school or with family/ friends?
+27. Over the past month, has eating things that aren't food caused any serious problems for your child at home, at preschool/nursery/childminder, or with his/her family/friends?
 Note: Examples include experiencing teasing or name calling, contributing to relationship difficulties, inability to eat with others, etc.

-- 0 No psychosocial impairment

-- 1 -

-- 2 Mild problem in one psychosocial domain (e.g., difficulty concentrating at school because he/she is thinking about how to procure pica items)
+2 - Mild problem in one psychosocial domain (e.g., difficulty participating in activities at preschool/nursery/childminder because he/she is focussing on how to procure pica items) 3 -

-- 3 -

-- 4 Moderate problem in one domain (e.g., does not socialize with friends because spends most free time engaging in pica eating)
+4 - Moderate problem in one domain (e.g., does not socialize with friends because spends most free time engaging in pica eating)

-- 5 -

-- 6 Extreme psychosocial impairment (e.g., cannot attend school because requires constant one-to-one supervision to avoid engaging in pica eating)
+6 - Extreme psychosocial impairment (e.g., cannot attend preschool/nursery/childminder because requires constant one-to-one supervision to avoid engaging in pica eating)

-28. Over the past month have you been ill or unwell from eating things that aren't food?
+28. Over the past month, has your child experienced any medical problems from eating things that aren't food?